-This approach is an efficient and measured way of accessing losses within a distribution network and uses the losses reference price (£48.42/MWh) to provide a basis for the assessment of investment in lower loss equipment, including some benefits outside of our business.
-This method gives specific targets which have measurable outputs.
+This approach is an efficient and measured way of assessing losses within a distribution network and uses the losses reference price (£58.22/MWh) to provide a basis for the assessment of investment in lower loss equipment, including some benefits outside of our business.
+This method results in targeted interventions with positive CBA results and provide measurable outputs.
 The delivery is attainable through standard asset replacement and once implemented is cumulative in its losses reduction.